brendt/stitcher.io/src/content/book/09-test-factories.md

 Secondly, why the name `new` for the static constructor?
 The answer is a practical one: within the context of factories, `make` and `create` are often associated with a factory actually producing a result. `new` helps us avoid unnecessary confusion.

-Finally, the `create` method: it takes an optional array of extra data, to ensure we can always make some last-minute changes in our tests.
+Finally, the `create` method: it takes an optional array of extra data to ensure we can always make some last-minute changes in our tests.

 With our simple example, we can now create invoices like so: